 How to serve soft scrambled eggs?

-They are excellent just as they are on a plate, maybe with a side of bacon (have you tried baking bacon in the oven?).
+They are excellent just as they are on a plate, maybe with homemade sausage patties or with a side of bacon (have you tried baking bacon in the oven?).
 You can sprinkle them with some grated Parmesan after you plate them.
 I often serve them on toasted low carb English muffins (as shown in the pictures and video) or on 90 second bread.

 Soft Scrambled Eggs

 - In a medium bowl, whisk the eggs with the salt until light and fluffy.

 - Heat a 10-inch nonstick skillet over medium-low heat.
 Add the butter and swirl to coat.
 When foam subsides, pour the eggs into the skillet.

 - Allow the eggs to cook briefly, until the edges begin to set.
 This will be a matter of seconds.
 With a rubber spatula, start pushing the eggs across the skillet, back and forth, gently.
 Push rather than stirring, to keep the curds large and fluffy.
 If the eggs are cooking too fast, lower heat to low.